 In the first half of 2020, law firms advised the Solicitors’ Regulation Authority that nearly £2.5m of money held by them had been stolen by cybercriminals – that’s over three times the amount reported in the first half of 2019.
-The impact of lockdowns means that firms have become even more dependent on technology.
-The number of threats have grown, leaving many firms vulnerable to cyber security attack.
 In the first two months of national lockdown alone, there was a 337% rise in phishing scams.

 For more information on how to keep your work secure be sure to read our top five tips for password security.

 Prevention of data breaches and cyber attacks starts with education.
 Being aware of cyber security is vitally important, especially as new methods are always on the horizon.
 Ensure your staff are regularly taking training cyber security data courses so they’re aware of the dangers and are kept alert.
 It’s likely a data breach will start with your employees so it pays to keep training a priority.

 According to CISCO’s 2021 Cyber security trends report, phishing accounts for around 90% of data breaches.
 Your firm should at the very least be aware of, able to spot, and avoid phishing emails to significantly reduce your chance of a cyber attack.

 Anti-spam and anti-virus filters should be implemented, but to reduce risk further ensure your team are taking the necessary precautions to external emails they’re unsure of, or have attachments, or appear suspicious.
 Training providers and platforms can perform test phishing attempts in your organisation to help identify those who need further training to strengthen your security measures.